-The Wellness Resource Center is located in Hall Health Center.
+The Wellness Resource Center is located on the first floor of Hall Health Center.
 It is stocked with brochures, newsletters, books and videos on a wide variety of topics including safer sex, HIV, HIV antibody testing, AIDS, and other STDs.
-Call 206-616-8476 for hours of operation.
+Call (206) 616-8476 for hours of operation.
 All telephone calls and visits to the Wellness Resource Center are kept anonymous.

 A Health Educator is available for individual consultations.

 This line is staffed by knowledgeable Hall Health Center personnel who can answer general questions regarding HIV, AIDS or STDs.
 Callers may also ask to speak directly to a medical professional if they prefer.
 These calls are handled anonymously.

 Hall Health Center offers HIV antibody testing on a confidential basis.

 If you request a confidential HIV antibody test, the test information and results are entered into your medical record.
 Hall Health Center maintains your record in a strictly confidential manner.

 There is no charge for any pre- or post-test counseling if you are a currently enrolled UW-Seattle student.
 Students and non-students who are insured should consult their benefit plans for coverage of lab testing fees.
 Those not insured will be billed accordingly.

 Hall Health Center maintains referral lists of community HIV-related services.
 We can give you the names of organizations that provide services such as support groups, in-home or long term care, or crisis information.
 Additional information is available through: